dfinity/motoko/design/IDL.md

 * Every record field explicitly includes the size of its payload data.
 This is to allow skipping an unknown field upon deserialisation, see below.

 * The M-representation of references is the respective index into T, denoted by `T(r)` above.
 A serialiser is allowed (but not required to) merge multiple occurrences of the same reference in T.

+* It is unspecified how references *r* are represented, neither internally nor externally.
+When binding to Wasm, their internal representation is expected to be based on Wasm reference types, i.e., `anyref` or subtypes thereof.
+It is up to the system how to represent or translate the reference table on the wire.

+* Serialisation is a function, i.e., it deterministically produces a unique output.
+However, this output depends on the type, so two binary representations (or hashes thereof) are only comparable when the serialisation side type is known and was the same for both.

 ### Deserialisation